PLB Activated When Hunter Falls 4 Meters

 In July 2022 Trevor, his son Nick, grandson Seb, and friend Neil headed into the Tongariro Forest in Central North Island for a weekend hunt.
 The group had been hunting during the day with no luck, however their luck changed when Nick shot a young stag that evening.

-Trevor became disorientated in the dark thick bush, loosing his sense of direction.
+Trevor became disorientated in the dark thick bush, losing his sense of direction.
 Whilst making his way through the bush, Trevor stepped into a well-hidden crevasse which was about 4 meters deep.

 Trevor fell into the crevasse, hitting his head on a tree growing at the bottom.
-Trevor sustained extensive life-threatening injuries to his head, which included massive brain bleeding, multiple skull fractures and a broken neck.
-Trevor was rendered unconscious and unable to respond or call for help.
+He sustained extensive life-threatening injuries to his head, which included massive brain bleeding, multiple skull fractures and a broken neck.
+Trevor was unconscious and unable to respond or call for help.

-Nick immediately activated his ACR ResQLink PLB which sent a signal to the rescue centre.
+Nick immediately activated his ACR ResQLink PLB which sent a signal to the rescue center.

 Words of wisdom